 - Demonic Possession: Geoffrey's control over his fetchers might be this, of the Empty Shell variety.
 He removes their souls and consumes them.
 What's left of them is basically a mindless zombie waiting to be controlled by him.

-- Dirty Cop: Colt is one.
-His kids where kidnapped by local Mob Boss Joseph Rofal.
+- Dirty Cop: Colt is one, though involuntarily.
+His kids where kidnapped by local Mob Boss Joseph Rofal, granting him leverage over Colt.

 - Driven to Suicide: The reasons for Hector's suicide only gradually become clear since Hector is reluctant to talk about it.
 It's a mixture of loneliness and depression after being rejected by those he thought of as friends.